yilin-Zheng/msc-19-showcase/src/markdown-pages/stuart-leitch/index.md

 ### Have you gotten your 2 minutes of hate, yet, today?

 It was once inconceivable to have a scheduled period of time just to be angry at "the enemy."
-Now, thought?
+Now, though?
 Entire 24/7 cable channels are devoted to enraging viewers.
 Whole networks of businesses and political parties exist simply to make people angry or afraid or anxious, and divide them in a useful way.
 Useful to the parties and businesses doing this division, but harmful to you, me, nature, and seemingly the fabric of reality itself.

 _Controversy Warning_ is a first effort to remind us to avert our gaze from content meant to drag us into an "us vs them" situation.
 When something is highly controversial, there are people arguing.